cvyl/cvyl.github.io/source/friends/index.md

 Anti-Dysphoria ([antidysphoria.carrd.co](https://antidysphoria.carrd.co/)) is a cute website to easy one's anxiety with dysphoria.

+## One Among Us

+One Among Us ([one-among.us](https://one-among.us/)) is a memorial website for transgender people and allies that have since moved on from life.
 <!-- ### mtf.community
 https://transmediawatch.org/ example url
 MtF Community NPO / / // / / // // // / /